Pelvic inflammatory disease (PID)

 • Seeking prompt treatment for any infections

-PID occurs most frequently in women ages 15 to 25 years, emphasising the clinical significance of understanding its occurrence and diagnosis in sexually active young women presenting with specific symptoms.
+PID occurs most commonly in women 15-25 years old so it’s important to understand its occurrence and diagnosis in sexually active young women presenting with symptoms.

-At Happiher, we can also offer sexual health screening and advice in a confidential, non-judgmental environment.
+At Happiher we can also offer sexual health screening and advice in a confidential and non-judgmental environment.

-If you’re seeking private care for pelvic infections in London, Happiher provides:
+If you’re looking for private care for pelvic infections in London, Happiher offers:

 • Rapid access to diagnostic testing and ultrasound

-Happiher is dedicated to women's health, offering comprehensive care and expert insights to address serious health conditions and wellness.
+Happiher is a women’s health clinic, we offer comprehensive care and expert advice on serious health conditions and wellness.

-You deserve swift, expert care delivered with kindness, privacy, and respect.
-Pelvic inflammatory disease (PID) affects approximately 1.5% of young women each year, particularly those aged 15 to 25, making it crucial to understand the risk factors and seek timely treatment.
+You deserve fast, expert care with kindness, privacy and respect.
+PID affects 1.5% of young women each year, most of whom are 15-25 years old so it’s important to understand the risk factors and get treated on time.

-Pelvic pain, abnormal discharge, or bleeding may feel embarrassing to talk about — but at Happiher, there is no judgment, only support.
-Quick action can protect your future health, your fertility, and your peace of mind.
+Pelvic pain, abnormal discharge or bleeding may be embarrassing to talk about — but at Happiher there’s no judgment only support.
+Quick action can protect your future health, your fertility and your peace of mind.

-If you’re concerned about pelvic infection symptoms, reach out today.
-We’re here to listen, diagnose with precision, and treat with the highest standard of care.
+If you have pelvic infection symptoms get in touch today.
+We’ll listen, diagnose with precision and treat with the highest standard of care.